-In (date - Fall 2010???), the English Department began discussing the English self placement process.
-(Evidence: Department meeting minutes??)
-Based on these discussions, and analysis of the online testing process, the English Department made corrections and improvements to the online assessment process to make it more informative and easier to follow for students.
+In (date - Fall 2010???), the English Department revisited the English self-placement process.
+(Evidence: Department meeting minutes) Based on these discussions and a reconsideration of the online placement instrument, the English Department made corrections and improvements to the instrument to make it more informative and easier to follow for students.
 (Evidence: sample online exam; minutes?
-Need timing -- Spring 2011? - when did you make the changes?)
-Previously, students were able to skip through questions on the online exam.
-Based on faculty recommendations, the District IT department made adjustments to the online exam so that student cannot skip sections.
-This change helps force to students complete the entire exam.
-The result is that it helps students take the assessment more seriously, and therefore, make better decisions about English class placement (Evidence??).
+Need timing - Spring 2011? - when did you make the changes?)
+Previously, students had been able to skip through questions on the online exam.
+Based on faculty recommendations, the District IT department changed the online instrument to force students to complete each section.
+This change helps students take the assessment more seriously, and therefore make better decisions about English class placement (Evidence??).

 In Fall 2010 and Fall 2011, the English Department also conducted an analysis of self-placement data for English.
 They compared success rates for students who self-placed into English M01A, M02, or M03.
-Based on their analysis, the English faculty determined that the success and retention rates were satisfactory, which supported that the college English self-placement process allowed students to place themselves as well as a standardized exam.
+Based on their analysis, the English faculty determined that the success and retention rates were satisfactory, which supported the conclusion that the College English self-placement process allowed students to place themselves as well as a standardized exam.
 (Evidence: self placement data 2010, 2011)